RohanVangal/RohanVangal/README.md

 - 👋 Hello, I’m @RohanVangal
 - 👀 I'm interested in making products that help optimise processes (among other things)
 - 🌱 I'm constantly learning about something (today it's the Swiss canton of Appenzell Innerrhoden)
-- 💞️ I’m looking to collaborate on Software (back end), and Firmware related projects in Consumer Electronics, Scientific Research and Education, Art
+- 💞️ I’m looking to collaborate on Consumer Electronics, Scientific Research, Education and Art projects with what I know of Design and Software/Firmware Development
 - 📫 You can contact me via LinkedIn (https://www.linkedin.com/in/rohan-vangal-aa648845/)

 <!---